modernish/modernish/share/doc/modernish/WRITEUP.md

 If the -u option is given, the function showusage() is called, which has a simple default but can be redefined by the script.

+`setstatus`: manually set the exit status `$?` to the desired value.
+The function exits with the status indicated.
+This is useful in conditional constructs if you want to prepare a particular exit status for a subsequent 'exit' or 'return' command to inherit under certain circumstances.

 ## Feature testing ##